 About

-In my nine years as an independent science journalist and editor, I have authored a bookazine about the Moon for National Geographic, wrote about a artist at the intersection of astronomy and history also for National Geographic, walked readers through building an origami robot for Popular Science, and covered daily astronomical discoveries for Science News.
+In my decade as an independent science journalist and editor, I have authored a bookazine about the Moon for National Geographic, wrote about an artist at the intersection of astronomy and history also for National Geographic, covered the biggest controversy in cosmology for Quanta Magazine, walked readers through building an origami robot for Popular Science, and covered daily astronomical discoveries for Science News.
+Prior to switching to freelance, I spent more than seven years at Astronomy.

 You can view my full résumé for a more formal version of my biography.